Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 #### OpenAI

 Dealing directly with OpenAI models is easy.
-You do not need to provide any URLs, just specify an API key and a model name.
+You do not need to provide any URLs; just specify an API key and a model name.

 #### Google

 Rapise 8.4 adds support for Gemini models.
-You may find available model IDs in [https://aistudio.google.com](https://aistudio.google.com).
-We've got decent results with `gemini-2.0-flash` and `gemini-2.0-pro-exp-02-05`.
+You can find available model IDs at [https://aistudio.google.com](https://aistudio.google.com).
+We've achieved good results with `gemini-2.0-flash` and `gemini-2.0-pro-exp-02-05`.

 #### Proxy

-If you are behind a proxy, specify it's URL in the `Proxy` field (works for all providers).
+If you are behind a proxy, specify its URL in the `Proxy` field (works for all providers).

 ### Chats